aws-samples/amazon-kinesis-video-streams-demos/python/list-streams/README.md

 4. Provides retry logic for transient errors such as throttling or service limits.
 5. Returns the total count of Kinesis Video Streams.

-Note: the total count is retrievable within a single Lambda run.
+Assumption: The total number of streams should be retrievable by a single Lambda execution.

 ## Usage